Bachelor's exchange programme

 Why choose the Reims exchange programme?

-- Four certificate programmes to choose from: International Affairs and Strategy, European Affairs, Business and Economics, or Journalism and Communication.
+- Three certificate programmes to choose from: International Affairs and Strategy, European Affairs, and Business and Economics.

 - The main courses are taught in English.
 Students with the necessary language proficiency (B2 level in French) can take some or all courses in French.